Skip to main content

 Can I e-File all Probate Court case types?

-Currently e-filing is mandatory in Adoption, Civil, Name Change, Involuntary Civil Commitments, and some miscellaneous case types.
-The Court is diligenmtly working towards e-filing for all other case types, including Estates and Guardianships.
+Currently e-filing is mandatory in Adoption, Civil, Involuntary Civil Commitments, Name Change, and some miscellaneous case types.
+The Court is diligenmtly working towards e-filing for all other case types, including Estates and Guardianships in the first half of 2025.